Physics 206 — Mechanics

 Previous exams: link to the exams from PHYS 206 last year (with answer keys).
 Note that this course adopts a common midterm exam policy: all sections of PHYS 206 will write the same midterms at the same time; your professor is only one of a number of faculty that will be contributing problems to the midterms.

 Academic calendar: link to the Registrar's academic calendar.
 Includes important dates, holidays and deadlines.
-Note that all sections of PHYS 206 write a comprehensive exam the evening of Fri Apr 26 (6:30–9:30 pm).
+Note that all sections of PHYS 206 take a comprehensive exam the evening of Mon Nov 25 (7:30–9:30 pm).
 Therefore we will not be having a final exam during finals week.

 Canvas: Texas A&M's centralized learning management system.